 So, go forth and advertise.
 But do so with a true independence – willing to shake off the shackles of creative correctness in order to deliver more long and short-term business impact for your clients.

 Copyright 2012 – Doug Garnett – All Rights Reserved.

-Categories: brand advertising, brand marketing, Business and Strategy, Communication, consumer goods, Direct Response, DR Television, Marketing Research, Product Innovation, Social Media, Technology Advertising, technology marketing
+Categories: brand advertising, Business and Strategy, Communication, consumer goods, Direct Response, DR Television, Marketing Research, Product Innovation, Social Media, Technology Advertising, technology marketing

 Sorry, comments are closed for this item.